pypa/distlib/docs/tutorial.rst

     >>> index.download_file(url, destfile, digest=None, reporthook=None)

-This is similar in function to :func:`urlretrieve` in the standard library.
+This is similar in function to :py:func:`~urllib.request.urlretrieve` in the standard library.
 Provide a ``digest`` if you want the call to check that the has digest of the downloaded file matches a specific value: if not provided, no matching is done.
 The value passed can just be a plain string in the case of an MD5 digest or, if you want to specify the hashing algorithm to use, specify a tuple such as ``('sha1', '0123456789abcdef...')``.
 The hashing algorithm must be one that's supported by the :mod:`hashlib` module.

-Benefits to using this method over plain :func:`urlretrieve` are:
+Benefits to using this method over plain :func:`~urllib.request.urlretrieve` are:

 * It will use the ``ssl_verifier``, if set, to ensure that the download is coming from where you think it is (see :ref:`verify-https`).